 Nick also is checked out and qualified to fly the museum’s North American AT-6 Texans, as well as their enormous Grumman TBM Avenger, and the Douglas C-47 cargo plane affectionately nicknamed the Gooney Bird.

-(Above) Nick as Pilot-in-Command of his first Stearman PT-17.
+(Above) Nick in the pilot seat of his first Stearman PT-17.

-Nick says that the Grumman TBM Avenger flies like a truck!
+Nick says that the massive Grumman TBM Avenger torpedo/bomber flies like a truck!

-Nick’s newest ride is the impressive Curtiss P-40 Warhawk.
-It flies as great as it looks!
+Nick’s newest ride is the unmistakable Curtiss P-40 Warhawk.
+Nick says it flies as great as it looks.
+Next up on the list is qualifying and getting checked out in the museum’s P-51 Mustang!

-When it comes to knowing how to fly warbirds, both RC and full-size, Nick’s log book is an impressive read for sure!
+So you can believe, when it comes to knowing how to fly warbirds, (both RC and full-size), Nick Jr.’s log book is an impressive read for sure.
+An amazing resume for any pilot.